Multi-Target Application Model (MTA) | Migrating from the Neo Environment to the Multi-Cloud Foundation

 Questions?
 Post as comment.

-Developing Secure Applications on the SAP Cloud Platform
+Developing Secure Applications on the SAP Business Technology Platform

-In this blog series, we explore authentication and authorisation using XSUAA in the SAP Cloud Platform, Cloud Foundry environment.
+In this blog series, we explore authentication and authorisation using XSUAA in the SAP Business Technology Platform, Cloud Foundry environment.

 In this blog, we take a side-step and cover the Multi-target Application model (MTA).